Swedish American Museum | 5211 N. Clark St. | Chicago, IL 60640 | 773.728.8111 | firstname.lastname@example.org

 Brunk Children’s Museum of Immigration, located in the Swedish American Museum Center, offers children the chance to experience immigration firsthand.
 They will engage in a myriad of historical tasks in a century–old Swedish farmhouse, or stuga, replicated in authentic detail.
 Here they can milk a cow, set a table for dinner, bring in fire wood, etc.

 A 20-foot immigrant steamship will take visitors to America, where they will learn about life in a pioneer log cabin.
-A Viking ship and a refugees’ raft enhance the immigration story, past and present.

 Admission to the Brunk Children’s Museum of Immigration is free with Swedish American Museum general admission.
 Most of the facilities are wheelchair accessible.